JustinHsu1019/KAP/README.md

 # KAP: MLLM-assisted OCR Text Enhancement for Hybrid Retrieval in Chinese Non-Narrative Documents

-### 🎉 Excited to share that our paper, ["KAP: MLLM-assisted OCR Text Enhancement for Hybrid Retrieval in Chinese Non-Narrative Documents"](https://arxiv.org/abs/2503.08452), has been accepted to **FinTech in AI CUP Special Session @ NTCIR-18 Conference** !
+### 🎉 Excited to share that our paper, ["KAP: MLLM-assisted OCR Text Enhancement for Hybrid Retrieval in Chinese Non-Narrative Documents"](https://arxiv.org/abs/2503.08452), has been accepted to the **FinTech in AI CUP Special Session @ NTCIR-18 Conference** !

 ---